 Decisions are omnipresent.
 Every day we have to deal with thousands of them.
 Wear the red shirt or the blue one?
 Hair up or down?
 We make decisions.
 Mostly we forget about them the moment we made them.

 But then there are decisions that take up more of our mind.
 Shall we spend the money on that yoga class or rather save for a vacation?
-Shall we look for a new job or stay where we are?
+Or shall we look for a new job or stay where we are?
 Shall we continue to pay rent or buy a house?

 Sometimes they haunt us even after we make them.
 Was that the right choice?
 Should I go and try to change it?

 How do we know whether we made the right decision?
 How do we figure out what the right decision is?
-How do we know what option to go for and which to cast away?
+And how do we know what option to go for and which to cast away?

 Especially in our society today, where we have everything available just a mouse click away, decision-making has become more rapid and overwhelming.
 Keeping the focus can be hard and many people suffer from what the psychologist Barry Schwartz calls analysis paralysis.